Jerry Rice: Joe Montana and first two Super Bowls (1985–1989)

 Before the 1988 season, Rice signed a five-year, $5.05 million contract in June that kept him with the 49ers through 1992.
 He was plagued by an ankle injury throughout the season, In Week 3, Rice had eight receptions for 163 yards in a loss to the Atlanta Falcons.
 In the following game, he recorded 163 receiving yards once again and had three touchdowns in a 38–7 victory over the Seattle Seahawks.
-In Week 13, he had six receptions for 171 receiving yards and two receiving touchdowns in a 48–10 victory over the San Diego Chargers.
+In Week 13, he had six receptions for 171 receiving yards and two receiving touchdowns in a 48–10 victory over the San Diego Chargers, including a career long 96 yard touchdown.
 He won NFC Offensive Player of the Week for his game against the Chargers.
 He still put up high numbers in the games he played, finishing the season with 64 receptions for 1,306 yards and nine receiving touchdowns, averaging a career-high 20.4 yards per reception, earning him more selections to the Pro Bowl and First-team All-Pro teams.
 The 49ers won the NFC West with a 10–6 record.
-Rice had five receptions for 61 yards and three touchdowns, scoring all three in the first half of the 49er's 34–9 win against the Vikings during the Divisional Round.
+Rice had five receptions for 61 yards and three touchdowns, scoring all three in the first half of the 49ers' 34–9 win against the Vikings during the Divisional Round.
 In the 49ers' 28–3 win over the Chicago Bears in the NFC Championship, he had five receptions for 133 yards and two touchdowns.
 In Super Bowl XXIII, Rice had an 11 reception, 215-yard performance with a touchdown, helping the 49ers to a narrow 20–16 win over the Cincinnati Bengals.
 Both his receptions and receiving yards were Super Bowl records.
 For his performance, Rice was named the Super Bowl MVP; he called the win "stupendous".
 He became the third wide receiver to earn Super Bowl MVP honors.
 Even though Rice won the MVP, Montana uttered the famous: "I'm going to Disney World!" line, instead of Rice; Rice attributed him not saying it to racism.
 Overall, Rice caught 21 receptions for 409 yards and six touchdowns; his yards and touchdown numbers stood as postseason records until Larry Fitzgerald broke both of them in 2008.